 The E. Paul Torrance International Roundtable on Creative Thinking

 The E. Paul Torrance International Roundtable on Creative Thinking aims to refresh the work and legacy of Dr Torrance internationally especially among today’s crop of creativity enthusiasts, push the boundary of knowledge on creative thinking as well as increase knowledge sharing within creative thinking sub fields.
 The maiden edition of the Torrance roundtable took place in Istanbul, Turkey in 2015 – and has remained a significant feature of the KIE conference ever since.
-The Torrance roundtable has examined a number of topics over the past four years including: ‘Can We Teach Creative Thinking‘ (Prague, Czech Republlic, 2018), ‘Fostering Creative Thinking in K-16 Education‘ (Philadelphia, USA, 2017), ‘Need of Creativity in K-16 Education’ (Berlin, Germany, 2016), and 100th years anniversary of the birth of E. Paul Torrance – 8 October 1915-12 July 2003′ (Istanbul, Turkey, 2015).
+The Torrance roundtable has examined a number of topics over the past four years including: ‘Marking the 105 Birthday of the contemporary Father of Modern Creativity: E. Paul Torrance’ (Dubai, UAE, 2019), ‘Can We Teach Creative Thinking‘ (Prague, Czech Republlic, 2018), ‘Fostering Creative Thinking in K-16 Education‘ (Philadelphia, USA, 2017), ‘Need of Creativity in K-16 Education’ (Berlin, Germany, 2016), and 100th years anniversary of the birth of E. Paul Torrance – 8 October 1915-12 July 2003′ (Istanbul, Turkey, 2015).

 Words On Marbles

 Robert J. Sternberg: “I met Dr Torrance only a few times, but I was enormously impressed with the modesty he displayed, given his pre-

 KIE Digital Cenotaph for the Centenary Birth Anniversary of Dr E. Paul Torrance